- Tech Transfer

 Keeping It Fresh.
 Others do it because they find that sharing their knowledge keeps their own ideas fresh and their enthusiasm strong.
 It can be invigorating and stimulating to work with inventors, most of whom have tremendous enthusiasm but lack critical skills and knowledge.

 Networking Opportunities.
-Finally, many mentors report that they enjoy the networking opportunities provided by participating in RPI’s BOSS Mentoring Program.
-In addition to participating visibly in our annual BOSS conference, there are multiple opportunities throughout the year to meet with other business leaders who are Mentors, both through the Monthly Mentor Meetings and through ongoing work with other mentors in small teams to advise mentees through regular get-togethers.
+Finally, many mentors report that they enjoy the networking opportunities provided by participating in RPI’s EMPIRE Mentoring Program.
+There are multiple opportunities throughout the year to meet with other business leaders who are Mentors, both through the Monthly Mentor Meetings and through ongoing work with other mentors in small teams to advise mentees through regular get-togethers.

-BMP is a volunteer program being piloted in 2015 to encourage experienced business people to share their expertise and support with fledgling business startups in the Tech Valley community.
+EMP is a volunteer program designed encourage experienced business people to share their expertise and support with fledgling business startups in the Tech Valley community.
 Each volunteer mentor will provide guidance to mentees in one or more critical area of enterprise development, such as:

 - Concept and product development